YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 when it is green.

 YottaDB locks are more akin to traffic lights than door locks.
-Each lock has a name: as lock names have the same syntax local or global variable names, :code:`Population`, :code:`^Capital`, and :code:`^Capital("Thailand",1350,1767)` are all valid lock names.
+Each lock has a name: as lock names have the same syntax as local or global variable names, :code:`Population`, :code:`^Capital`, and :code:`^Capital("Thailand",1350,1767)` are all valid lock names.
 Features of YottaDB locks include:

-- Locks are exclusive: one and only process can acquire a lock with the resource name.
+- Locks are exclusive: one and only one process can acquire a lock with the resource name.
 For example, if process P1 acquires lock :code:`Population("USA")`, process P2 cannot simultaneously acquire that lock.
 However, P2 can acquire lock :code:`Population("Canada")` at the same time that process P1 acquires :code:`Population("USA")`.
 - Locks are hierarchical: a process that has a lock at a higher level blocks locks at lower levels and vice versa.
 For example, if a process P0 must wait for processes P1, P2, … to complete, each of